For more patient information on breast ultrasounds

 What is a Breast Ultrasound?

-During an ultrasound exam, the technologist will place warm, water-based gel directly on your skin and then use a small transducer or probe to pass over the area.
+During a diagnostic ultrasound exam, your technologist will place a warm, water-based gel directly on your skin and then use a small transducer or probe to pass over the area.
 The transducer transmits high-frequency sound waves through the gel into the body.
 The transducer collects the sounds that bounce back and a computer then uses those sound waves to create an image.

 What to expect

 - You will be asked to remove your clothing from the waist up and to change into a gown.